2013 Summit: AFT & OTL Workshops

 AFT Civil, Human and Women's Rights Conference, October 4-6, 2013 - Los Angeles, CA

 "Principles That Unite Us" is a collaborative document developed by teachers, parents, students and community members over the past year.
 These principles form the basis of our movement to end educational injustices and ensure every child has access to a high quality public education.
-At the upcoming October conference hosted by the American Federation of Teachers, National Opportunity to Learn Campaign, National Education Association and Communities for Public Education Reform, attendees will discuss strategies for organizing around these principles and creating systemic policy change.
-We hope you find these Principles useful in your own work and look forward to working with you or a representative of your organization at the Conference.
+At the conference hosted by the American Federation of Teachers, National Opportunity to Learn Campaign, National Education Association and Communities for Public Education Reform, attendees discussed strategies for organizing around these principles and creating systemic policy change.
+We hope you find these Principles useful in your own work and look forward to working with you in the future.

 The Principles that Unite Us